LucaCherubin/AssessmentFor...CA3-Markdown-HTML-CSS-Git/README.md

 </tr>
 </table>

-As I complete all the task required, I will commit the progress to <u>Git repository</u>.
+As I will complete all the task required, I will commit the progress to <u>Git repository</u>.